vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0016/README.md

 *   discontinuing use of DirectPath I/O,
 *   ensuring that virtual machines using DirectPath I/O are maintained and operated by trusted staff and organizations.

-There may be other compensating controls available, which is for you and your information security staﬀ to assess.
+There may be other compensating controls available, which is for you and your information security staff to assess.

 ### What are the Side-Channel Aware Schedulers?